How to Access Google Collections – Complete Guide in 2020

 With the recent replacements with command prompt in the Windows operating system, the replacement operation is the windows power shell.
 The Windows PowerShell is much more powerful than the Windows command prompt in many ways.
 You can do the same thing you did with command prompt but on multiple computers that are connected in the network.
 Follow the following steps so that they will enable/disable the windows defender using PowerShell.

 If you feel that the windows defender is annoying and disturbing your day to day works, then it is high time that you uninstall windows defender.
 But remember you are at serious risk if you dint have a backup defender.
 Run the following command.

 This will toggle off the windows defender and will not enable unless you do so.

 This method is highly recommended for the system admins as it would be the most ergonomic way of disabling/enabling the windows defender.
 You can use the group policy editor to do the same.

-This is applicable for both the local user policy as well as the domain group policyholders.
+This is applicable to both the local user policy as well as the domain group policyholders.

 Altering the registry keys or tampering with it is another efficient way off disabling the windows defender permanently.

 The process we have done is nothing but hampering with the registry key so that the windows defender would not load the second time we try rebooting the system.

 Such a fair warning, that disabling the windows defender firewall will lead to more and more virus intervention into your system and damage the files.
 Its best advised to browse the net and find a suitable anti-virus software program that wouldn’t disturb you unwantedly.